suba-t24/NutriPlan-Docker/README.md

 ### Run the Docker image
 ## bash:
-docker run --name nutriplan-container -p 3000:3000 nutriplan-app
+docker run --name nutriplan-container -p 3000:3000 nutriplan-docker-app

 ## MongoDB Notice
 This application uses MongoDB Atlas the URI has been hardcoded in the server.js file, since it is a shared cluster and can be accessed from anywhere the app should work as expected.